zookz/cordova-plugin-health/README.md

 This plugin is kept up to date and requires a recent version of cordova (6 and on) as well as recent iOS and Android SDKs.

+If you have any question or small issue, please use the [gitter channel](https://gitter.im/cordova-plugin-health/Lobby).

 ## Warning

 Google discourages from using Google Fit for medical apps.